bernydole/vanillatop/README.md

 ## Download

-Download directly from github or unpkg and install it to your site:
+Download directly from github and install it to your site:

 <https://github.com/bernydole/vanillatop>